Activities in Corsica

 Treks of differing lengths can be booked ranging from two hours to a whole day.
 When reserving don’t forget to mention whether or not you are experienced.
 During the heat of the summer, outings are usually limited to early morning and early evening.

-There are many wine producers in the North of Corsica, many of which boast the coveted Appellation d'Origine Controlée Corse accreditation, and all of which are open to the public and offer tastings and sales direct from the vineyard or cave, just look for the signs for the Route des Vins.
+There are many wine producers in the South of Corsica, many of which boast the coveted Appellation d'Origine Controlée Corse accreditation, and all of which are open to the public and offer tastings and sales direct from the vineyard or cave, just look for the signs.